Teaching a child to groom

 Brusha, brusha, brusha.
 Sometimes, children just don’t see the value in brushing their teeth.
 They’re also prone to insisting that they’ve brushed them, even when presented with a totally dry toothbrush.
 Don’t worry, it won’t last forever.

-If Baby never wants to brush his teeth or have them brushed, it could be because he doesn&;t like the flavor of the toothpaste.
-Try out a couple different options to see what he likes best, and maybe let him pick out her own toothbrush at the store.
+If Baby never wants to brush their teeth or have them brushed, it could be because they doesn&;t like the flavor of the toothpaste.
+Try out a couple different options to see what they like best, and maybe let them pick out her own toothbrush at the store.
 Letting Elmo in on the toothbrushing fun can make a big difference.
-Then brush your teeth at the same time as Baby, letting him know that he is brushing his teeth just like a grown-up!
+Then brush your teeth at the same time as Baby, letting them know that they are brushing their teeth just like a grown-up!

 Body

-It might be hard to think about right now, but eventually, baths are going to be just Baby and his rubber ducky.
+It might be hard to think about right now, but eventually, baths are going to be just Baby and their rubber ducky.
 Or battleship, dinosaur, toy stolen from the dog…whatever.
-To prepare him for that day, you can start organizing the bathroom in a way that will make it easy for him to bathe solo.
+To prepare them for that day, you can start organizing the bathroom in a way that will make it easy for them to bathe solo.

-Keep Baby‘s soap and shampoo in a special place in the bathroom that’s easy for him to reach, and keep a towel within reach of the bathtub.
-You can also start putting him in charge of little parts of the bathing process, like getting the water to the right temperature or drying all the way off.
-Once he has mastered one step, add another on until he is a bath or shower expert.
+Keep Baby‘s soap and shampoo in a special place in the bathroom that’s easy for them to reach, and keep a towel within reach of the bathtub.
+You can also start putting them in charge of little parts of the bathing process, like getting the water to the right temperature or drying all the way off.
+Once they have mastered one step, add another on until they are a bath or shower expert.

 Remember that regardless of the skill Baby demonstrates while bathing, you shouldn’t leave any child under 6 alone in the bathroom.